ZohabiKazmi/Basic-Landing-Page/README.md

-# Basic-Landing-Pages
+# Basic-Landing-Page
-These are just basic landing pages using HTML and CSS only
+This is just a basic landing pages using HTML and CSS only